thavlik/machine-learning-portfolio/experiments/rsna-intracranial/README.md

 The weights, configs, and logs for two runs are available for download: [Link](https://nyc3.digitaloceanspaces.com/rsna-ich/results/RSNA_HalfRes.zip)

 ## License
+### Data
+RSNA Intracranial Hemorrhage Detection Challenge is property of the Radiological Society of North America and is publicly available at no cost.

+### Code
 Apache 2.0 / MIT dual-license.
-Please contact me if this is somehow not permissible enough and we'll add whatever free license is necessary for your project.
+Please contact me if this is somehow not permissive enough and we'll add whatever free license is necessary for your project.